 The process isn’t simple.
-It is an exact science and cannot be likened to cooking.
+It is an exact science and cannot be likened to cooking or making cannabutter for example.
 In addition to specific knowledge about the plant, this process requires laboratory equipment and proper safety measures.

 The process needs to be carried out with great care so that the final product is safe for use by human beings.